PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 ## Changelog

+### v0.8.0 beta (2021-04-05)
+* Octo Expansion update!
+New ball type: 8-Ball!
+* Fix dark mode not updating when loading a save file with the opposite setting as your current setting.
+* Updated physics engine to also calculate ball rotation.
+* Fix Emerald ball upgrade buttons using the Amethyst color when disabled.

 ### v0.7.2 beta (2021-04-04)
 * Fix pegs being too dark to see in dark mode + low quality mode ... except when April Fools is active.
 * New effect for Opal balls to make them easier to distinguish from other gemstone balls.
 You can still use the old style in the options, if you like.